 Demographic Characteristics of the House of Delegates and AMA Leadership

 Consistent with previous reports, differences among the leadership groups are relatively small and comparisons to the AMA membership or to the total physician population show no dramatic differences.
 Additionally, the average age and racial and ethnic composition of the AMA House of Delegates and leadership have changed minimally.
-However, compared to 2008 data, collecting self-reported data on race and ethnicity has improved.
-Since 2000, the proportion of female physicians who are delegates has risen slightly and currently female physicians make up slightly more than one-third of AMA members.
+However, compared to 2010 data, collecting self-reported data on race and ethnicity has improved.
+Since 2000, the proportion of female physicians who are delegates has risen.
+In 2012 female physicians comprised nearly one-third of AMA members.